Laddership groups are intended to broaden opportunities to provide strong mentoring for our architectural community.

 Lead Mentor Role

-- Lead Mentors should have a passion for mentoring in the architecture profession and have a desire to help make someone’s early years in our profession a better experience.
+- Have a passion for mentoring in the architecture profession.
+Someone who feels good about making someone’s early years in our profession a better experience.

-- The Lead Mentor should be a licensed architect who can speak to the necessary steps required while encouraging growth towards the goal of licensure of our emerging professionals.
+- The Lead Mentor shall be a licensed architect who can speak to the necessary steps required while encouraging growth towards the goal of licensure of our emerging professionals.

-- Lead Mentors should be committed to attend the monthly meeting and encourage all young architects and interns in the group to attend regularly as well.
+- Shall be committed to attend the monthly meeting and encourage all young architects in their groups and interns in the group to attend.

-- The emerging professional should have the desire to grow in the architecture profession and become a licensed architect.
+- The Young Architect or Associate shall have the desire to grow in the architecture profession and become a licensed architect.

 - It is very important that each member of a Laddership group be committed to attending the monthly meetings and participating in the discussions.
 If participation is lacking, the Mentor shall notify the Laddership Chairs to find a replacement for the benefit of the full group.

-- Each member of a Laddership group will be expected to bring a discussion topic to each of the monthly meetings.
+- Bring a topic for discussion to each of the monthly meetings.
 This is important in getting the conversation started.
 As with any discussion, the topic may naturally meander.
-In theory, the Laddership group should be able to meet and hold a productive session in the rare event that the Lead Mentor is unable to attend.
+In theory, the Laddership group should be able to meet and hold a productive session without the Lead Mentor.